eradman/sidecomment/TIMELINE.md

 * Customizable hints shown on right-side
 * Rename global var `sidecomment_key` to `sidecomment_sitecode`
-* Change comment area to to use the term "usercode"
+* Change comment area to use the term "usercode"
-* Ensure most variables and functions are are prefixed with 'sidecomment_'
+* Ensure most variables and functions are prefixed with 'sidecomment_'
 * Account for page scroll offset when displaying '+'
 * Use fixed positioning for comment div
 * Move scripts to the bottom of pages to avoid reparse warnings